Student STAR FAQs

 What should I do if I have a technical problem or see a problem in my STAR?

 If the problem is technical, such as login problem or “STAR Request” does not appear on your menu in Titan Web, contact the ACS HelpDesk at 424-3020 or email email@example.com or go to Dempsey 207.
+When emailing the staron-line email please provide you name and student ID in your email.

 If the problem is within the audit itself, discuss the issue with your adviser.
 Once you and your adviser are sure there is a problem, you can report the problem to firstname.lastname@example.org.
 This email has been set up for users to report problems with STAR’s.
+Please provide you name and student ID in the email.

 Will the course identification in STAR On-line match what I see when I enroll for classes in Titan Web?